Udon Thani province: International schools

+Secondary schools

 Healthcare

 Notable hospitals in Udon Thani are listed below:

-Human achievement index 2017
+Human achievement index 2022

 Since 2003, United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at sub-national level using the Human achievement index (HAI), a composite index covering all the eight key areas of human development.
 National Economic and Social Development Board (NESDB) has taken over this task since 2017.

 Media

 Television

 Television in Udon Thani consists of thirteen free-to-air stations, one satellite television network, and two Internet television services.
 Seven of the thirteen free-to-air stations are broadcast from Laos (with four foreign relay stations).
 All of Thai stations are broadcast from Bangkok, except for NBT which has two hours of local programming.